14 Combined Loads

 Click to expand

 In previous chapters, individual sources of longitudinal normal stress were considered: axial loads (@sec-axial-loading), bending loads (Chapter 9), and pressure loads (Chapter 13).
-With all three of these forms of loading present, we would calculate the total longitudinal stress as:
+With all three of these forms of loading present, we can express the generalized equation for total longitudinal stress as:

 \[ \sigma_L =\frac{\sum F_L}{A}+\sigma_{bending}+\frac{p r}{2 t} \]